elektrobohemian/CulturalAnalytics/README.md

 * In this tutorial, you will learn to read metadata from an OAI-PMH data provider and how to convert the retrieved data from Dublin Core to a pandas data frame.
 * Furthermore, you will carry out some basic data analysis on your data in order to find out if the data is corrupt or unclean.
-Based on an example, you will clean some aspects of your data.
+Based on an example, you will clean some aspects of your data using techniques borrowed from machine learning.
 * Finally, you will visualize data with the help of a network graph.